timescale/docs/cloud/service-operations/service-management.md

 ---

 # Services operations - General

-In the `General` section of the Operations dashboard, you can fork your service, reset the password, pause, or terminate the service.
+In the `General` section of the Operations dashboard, you can fork your service, reset the password, pause, or delete the service.

 ### Fork a service

 When you a fork a service, you create an exact copy of the service, including the underlying database.
 This allows you to create a copy that you can use for testing purposes, or to prepare for a major version upgrade.
 The only difference